LucifeRsKingdoM/Lucy-AI/README.md

 ---

 <p align="center">
-  Built with ❤️ and caffeine in Bangalore
+  Built with ❤️ By LucifeR.
 </p>